Karl Duldig: Family

 Karl and Slawa's daughter Eva became a tennis player, and competed at the Wimbledon Championships in 1961 for Australia.
 She also played at Wimbledon in 1962 and 1963 for the Netherlands, and competed in the Australian Open, French Championships, Fed Cup, and in the Maccabiah Games in Israel where she won two gold medals.
-Eva later wrote a memoir, Driftwood: Escape and Survival through Art (Melbourne: Australian Scholarly Publishing and Arcadia, 2017) about her family's experiences.
+Eva published a memoir in 2017, Driftwood: Escape and Survival Through Art about her family's experiences.
 In 2017, it received a Victorian Community History Award and in 2018, it was longlisted for the Dobbie Award.
 Her memoir was made into a musical in 2022, entitled Driftwood – The Musical, directed by Wesley Enoch.
 Her daughter Tania wrote some of the lyrics.
 Australian Broadcasting Corporation wrote that the musical "is a remarkable story".
 The Australian Jewish News wrote: "there's no shortage of drama, heartache and lucky escape."
 Limelight wrote that the musical was "sincere to a fault."
 The Age wrote: "Director Gary Abrahams keeps the story's emotional core vivid and convincing and Anthony Barnhill's score suits the material well.
-The singing is excellent.... this show has heart."
+The singing is excellent... this show has heart."

 Karl's granddaughter, Tania de Jong, born in 1964, is an Australian soprano, social entrepreneur, and businesswoman.
 In 1965, after Tania's birth, the family returned to Melbourne, and after she gave birth to two more children Duldig found it challenging to maintain her tennis.
 After her tennis career, she worked as a recreation consultant, a writer, and a designer of children's play spaces.

 In 2022, Karl's great-granddaughters Andrea and Emma de Jong ran in the 2022 Maccabiah Games, and Emma won the 800 metres and 1,500-metre run as a junior.